Aro people: Tradition

 The Aros have a rich tradition.
 One factor is the Ekpe society which is a sacred society originally from east of the Cross River.
 The highly religious and judicial society took a major part in Aro society.
 The use of the writing system, Nsibidi, was based on secret societies like Ekpe.
-Uli, another writing system, occurred mostly in the form of body art.
+Uri, another writing system, occurred mostly in the form of body art.

 Another factor is the Chukwu Abiama Temple, which was mediated by the Aro priesthood.
 They influenced neighbors and allies before the British invasion and destruction of the Chukwu Abiama Temple and Aro priesthood.
 The Ekeleke masquerade activity was important in Aro settlements.
 Brought from the Aros in the western Niger Delta, it eventually spread to the Oguta area.
 They also were known for wearing the popular "George" cloth.
 The Ikperikpe warrior dance was very famous among warriors in the old days and continues to be in use.